Skip to main content

 Pruning

-Prune after flowering (May through June) to manage size and prevent spread.
-Cut back the longest stems to a strong bud or lateral branch.
-Remove any stems that have escaped the support structure and are growing into shrubs, trees, or ground areas.
-An annual hard pruning to within 12–18 inches (30–45 cm) of the base can be used to fully reset an overgrown specimen; the vine regenerates rapidly from the base.
-Remove and bag any fruit-bearing stems before pods open to limit seed dispersal.
+Pruning is done after flowering (May through June) to manage size and limit spread.
+Overlong or vigorous stems are cut back to a strong bud or lateral branch, and any stems that have escaped the support structure and are growing into adjacent shrubs, trees, or ground areas are removed.
+An annual hard pruning to within 12-18 inches (30-45 cm) of the base resets an overgrown specimen — the vine regenerates rapidly from the base.
+Fruit-bearing stems are removed and bagged before the pods open to limit seed dispersal into adjacent natural areas.

 Pruning Schedule